jihedmastouri/game-integration-api-demo/README.md

 To interface with the mock wallet service:

+- Ensured idempotency to avoid duplicate transactions.
-* Added retry mechanisms to handle transient failures.
+- Added retry mechanisms in a separate worker to handle transient failures.
-* Ensured idempotency to avoid duplicated transactions.
+- Ensured that all transactions for a given user are retried in the correct order.

 ### 2- Choosing an ORM